chayacohen/A-Thousand-Miles/README.md

 - The above code is responsible for interactively drawing a line on the map.
 - The map listens for a mousedown event that activates a mousemove event listener.
 - The mousemove event listener adds lat/lng points to the Google Maps Polyline based on the mouse's position on the map.
-- The mouseup event listener, which is on the polyline, removes the mousemove event listener, adds the start position to the front of the line and the end position to the end of the line, ensuring a complete path from start to end.
+- The mouseup event listener, which is on the polyline, removes the mousemove event listener, adds the start position to the front of the line and the end position to the end of the line, which ensures a complete path from start to end.

 ``` Javascript
     handleMapBounds() {